byn9826/Thousanday-React/README.md

 	</tr>
 	<tr>
 		<td>id</td>
 		<td>Optinal.
-You can stlye the container div in CSS by this id</td>
+Use this id to style container of this component in CSS</td>
 		<td>null</td>
 		<td>"task-progress"</td>
 	</tr>